zwave-js/node-red-contrib-zwave-js/README.md

 ## Version History

+  - 3.3.1
+    - Added the ability to receive updated values after setting them
+      for devices that do not report the updated value.
+      this is only needed for **Managed** mode, as the Value API does exactly this.
+    - Added Controller status to the Controller node.

   - 3.3.0 **Deprecation Warnings**
     - Bump Z-Wave JS
     - Added new Association management methods via a new **Associations** class